Helping the Community Preserve Its Heritage and Tell Its Story

 The former home of the history museum, the Whitman Educational Center, has been renovated and remodeled into conference and classroom space.

 Outdoor areas have become a major element of the Museum’s operation.
 The Museum signed a cooperative agreement with the Bureau of Land Management (BLM) to co-manage the Rabbit Valley Natural Area in 1985.
 The Trail Through Time, a 1.5 mile interpretive walking trail, opened a year later.
 The Museum purchased Riggs Hill, located in the Redlands, in 1986.
 Elmer S. Riggs of the Field Columbian Museum discovered a Brachiosaurus, for decades the world’s largest known dinosaur, at this site in 1900.
 Dinosaur Hill, located near Fruita, has been co-managed by the Museum and BLM since 1987.
 The Apatosaurus that Riggs found at this site in 1901 has been a popular exhibit in the Field Museum, Chicago, for many decades.
 The Museums of Western Colorado also co-manages the Fruita Paleontological Area with the BLM.

 The Western Investigations Team (WIT) was formed in 2005 as a joint cooperative venture between Colorado Mesa University and the MWC.
 The goal of WIT is to use history, archaeology, and all forms of science to solve unanswered questions and mysteries in regional history.
-Among other projects, WIT’s Director David Bailey won an award for his work that proved the innocence of Alfred Packer, the famed “Colorado Cannibal,” and was been featured in a History Channel documentary, “Cannibals,” in 2005.
+Among other projects, WIT’s previous director David Bailey won an award for his work that proved the innocence of Alfred Packer, the famed “Colorado Cannibal,” and was been featured in a History Channel documentary, “Cannibals,” in 2005.